teamelite48/phaser-template/tutorial/part-8.md

 }
 ```

 Quite simply the star has its physics body disabled and its parent Game Object is made inactive and invisible, which removes it from display.
 Running the game now gives us a player that can dash about, jump, bounce off the platforms and collecting the stars that fall from above.
-Not bad for a few lines of hopefully mostly quite readable code :)
+Not bad for a few lines of hopefully mostly quite readable code!

 ![](images/part8.png)